This ISN’T Man’s Best Friend – How to SURVIVE a Wolf Attack

 Second, avoid making eye contact, as this may seem like a direct challenge.
 Additionally, you should keep your head bowed slightly and lowered — avoid any sudden moves.

-As the wolf comes closer, don’t turn your back to it.
+As the wolf comes closer, don’t turn your back on it.
 Instead, back away slowly making sure to keep your balance as you go; falling will only make you an easy target.

 Finding a group of people or an open fire will discourage the wolf from coming any closer.
 Climbing a tree is also an option.
 Just remember always to face the wolf when doing so.